Kaicastledine/Lynxframework-ExtensionBackdoor/README.md

 <img src="http://s32.postimg.org/klkb35lx1/logo_modal.png" width="300px">

-## What is LynxFramework ?
+## What is LynxFramework ExtensionBackdoor?

-LynxFramework is an operating tool for web browser offering a specialized service in the effect browser extension development , namely Google Chrome and Firefox.
+LynxFramework ExtensionBackdoor tools is an operating tool for web browser offering a specialized service in the effect browser extension development , namely Google Chrome and Firefox.
 The operation is based on the script for the injection in the order to retrieve data targeted.

 https://lynxframework.com